How to spot respiratory tract infections in children

 What are the signs of a respiratory tract infection?

-Infections of your child’s nose, sinuses, throat, airway or lungs are called respiratory tract infections.
+Infections of your child’s nose, sinuses, throat, airways, or lungs are called respiratory tract infections.
+Most respiratory tract infections are caused by a virus infection and get better without treatment, but in some cases you might need to seek help.

 Upper respiratory tract infections